 The Group's maximum exposure to credit risk is primarily attributable to loan and account receivables.
-As at 31 December 2022, 5.8% (2021: 3.2%) and 16.3% (2021: 14.8%) of the total loan and account receivables was due from the Group's largest customer and the five largest customers respectively.
-The directors of the Company consider the credit risk from this concentration was not significant as these counterparties were sizable companies with sound financial position and all their outstanding balances were secured by the leased assets.
+As at 31 December 2023, 0.0% (2022: 0.5%) and 0.9% (2022: 3.3%) of the total loan and account receivables was due from the Group's largest customer and the five largest customers respectively.
+The directors of the Company consider the credit risk from this concentration was not significant as all the outstanding balances from these counterparties were secured by the pledged assets.
 The Group has endeavoured to develop new customers to diversify and strengthen the customers base to reduce the concentration of credit risk.
 In order to minimise the credit risk, the Group has closely monitored the recoverability of the advances to these counterparties, including ensuring that adequate collateral is received from these counterparties and taken effective measures to ensure timely collection of outstanding balances.